sims1253/mcp-llm-bridge/README.md

 }
 ```

-See `examples/adapters.json.example` for more examples including GPT, LM Studio, and Ollama.
+See `examples/adapters.json.example` for more examples including GPT, LM Studio, and OpenRouter.

 ### 2. Configure MCP Client